 Chronic scrotum pain can be a deliberating and serious condition for many men.

-How does Botox help testicular pain?
+How does it help testicular pain?

 What is Scrotox?

 Men's testicles only function properly if their temperature is lower than their internal body temp, the scrotum relaxes in warmer conditions and contracts when it’s colder.
 So, over time, this can cause a loss of elasticity and create wrinkles.
-So, when Botox is injected into the scrotum, it smoothes the wrinkles!
+So, when it is injected into the scrotum, it smoothes the wrinkles!
 Ball sack ironing!

 Getting back on the saddle.